Improved constraints on Higgs boson self-couplings with quartic and cubic power dependencies of the cross section: Conclusion

 \section{Conclusion}

-The exact shape of the Higgs potential is one of the most important mysteries in particle physics.
+The precise shape of the Higgs potential stands as a fundamental enigma in particle physics.
 The current limits on the Higgs self-coupling are predominantly derived based on the assumption that the cross section of the Higgs boson pair production is a quadratic function of the self-coupling.
-We find that the function form should be generalized to include quartic and cubic dependence on the self-coupling which arise due to higher-order corrections induced by virtual Higgs bosons.
+We find that the function form should be generalized to include quartic and cubic power dependencies on the Higgs self-coupling which arise due to higher-order quantum corrections induced by virtual Higgs bosons.

-We adopt a proper renormalization procedure to keep track of all the contributions from Higgs self-couplings.
-The complicated two-loop squared amplitudes are computed numerically and a grid is generated for the calculation of the cross section.
-We present numerical contributions of the quartic and cubic terms of the trilinear Higgs self-coupling in the cross section at the LHC.
-With this refined functional form, we demonstrate that the upper limit on the trilinear Higgs self-coupling normalized by the SM value is reduced from 6.6 (by ATLAS) and 6.49 (by CMS) to 5.4 and 5.37, respectively.
-This improvement is achieved without more data being analyzed, highlighting the importance of including higher power dependence on the Higgs self-coupling in the cross section.
+We propose a proper renormalization procedure to explicitly retain the Higgs self-couplings at each calculation step and introduce renormalization of the coupling modifiers to ensure the cancellation of all ultraviolet divergences.
+We present numerical results of the cross sections of both the ggF and VBF channels at the LHC including higher power dependencies on the Higgs self-coupling.
+With these improved function forms, we demonstrate that the upper limit set by the ATLAS (CMS) collaboration on the trilinear Higgs self-coupling normalized to its SM value is reduced from 6.6 (6.49) to 5.5 (5.39).
+This more precise constraint is achieved without more data being analyzed, underscoring the critical importance of incorporating higher power dependencies on the Higgs self-coupling in the cross section.

-Moreover, we find it hard to obtain any useful constraint on the quartic Higgs self-coupling from Higgs boson pair production.
-One may resort to triple Higgs boson production.
-This requires a collider with higher energies than the LHC.
-In the future, it would also be interesting to investigate the impact of even higher power dependence to see if the limit could be strengthened further.
+Furthermore, we find it hard to derive any useful constraint on the quartic Higgs self-coupling solely from Higgs boson pair production.
+To probe the quartic self-coupling, alternative channels such as triple Higgs boson production may be explored, necessitating collider facilities with higher energies than the LHC to unveil insights into this aspect of the Higgs potential.